parisa-mohamadi/KlarnaAssignmentByParisa/README.md

 # KlarnaAssignmentByParisa
 ## Country Details App
-This is an Android app that shows weather using modern Android development technologies.
+This is an Android app that display weather using modern Android development technologies.

 ## Features
 - Display weather in different hours related to location.